Skip to content

 All statutory legal rights which apply to an employee also apply during their probationary period.
 This includes:

 However, there are some exceptions.
-Notably, you can terminate the contract on shorter notice during the probationary period.
+Notably, you can often terminate the contract on shorter notice during the probationary period.
 You may also detail further contractual rights, which may apply differently during a probationary period than when the probationary has ended.
 For instance, employee benefits.
 Nonetheless, your employee’s employment contract must state this.

 Continue reading this article below the form